 How do you get to know them?
 We have gone into their homes to talk and to engage them on your behalf.

 Why?
-Because breakthrough communications are dependent on pushing the right “emotional buttons”.
+Because breakthrough communications is dependent on pushing the right “emotional buttons”.

 Why?
 This is a newly emerged target market that shares some but not all of the attributes that have been ascribed to township dwellers.